Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 - **Rule 10: Debates**
 The players have the option to start a debate.
 A debate is a time period of 24 hours where people argue for or against the initial argument.
 For example: "debate: chem trails make frogs gay".
 Then, people argue for or against it.
 When the 24 hours are up, people will have new insight concerning both sides, and thus vote for a side.
 The winners' side will be rewarded 50 Coins to each player who participated, and the losers side will be rewarded 20 (for participation).
 However, to avoid side switching, I suggest not creating a poll, but rather messaging a mod with the side the player sided with.
 The debates may be about anything.
 The debate needs 4 or more participants before the 24 hour time period is over, or else voting won't commence.
 To qualify as a participant you need to come with at least 1 argument.
 An argument may be as little as the player simply disagreeing, but the player will need to have some sort of counter-argument.
 For example: "argument: chem trails doesnt make the frogs gay.
 What're your sources?" could be a counter argument.

-- **Rule 14: Bribery**
-If a player has 100 Coins or more they have the option of attempting to bribe another player to vote the same as the bribing player on a rule vote.
-If the potential bribed player accepts the bribe they will gain 100 Coins and the briber will lose 100 Coins.

 - **Rule 16: Using balloons**
 You may consume (gain -1) balloon.
 If you do, move to the first position in the "Next" section of the turn order listed in #turns.
 Consuming balloons in such a fashion can be done by pinging a @Moderator in the #nomic-discussion channel, and specifically requesting to consume a balloon to "move to the top of the turns order".
 You cannot have a negative value of balloons.